 The BMED Lab is seeking motivated students to fill the position listed below.
-The BMED Lab integrates theories and methods from psycho-oncology, developmental psychology, psychoneuroimmunology, and autonomic psychophysiology to understand how the mind and body interact to affect those confronted by stressful life events such as cancer or the loss of a loved one.
+The BMED Lab integrates theories and methods from developmental psychology, psychoneuroimmunology, and autonomic psychophysiology to understand how the mind and body interact to affect those confronted by stressful life events such as bereavement.
 We are particularly interested in why (a) certain population groups do not benefit from the same health status as others, and (b) how past and current adversities contribute to one’s health status.
-By understanding biobehavioral mechanisms, medical professionals will be better able to identify and treat the factors that disproportionately enhance the burden of cancer and cancer-related symptoms among certain individuals compared with others.
+By understanding biobehavioral mechanisms, medical professionals will be better able to identify and treat those who are disproportionately at risk for developing physical and mental illness.

 Position Title: Student Research Assistant